DJANG2024/MKDocsMaterial/docs/github_repo.md

 6. Once the cloning is successful, a pop-up window will appear. **Click** [Open] to open the downloaded repository in VS Code.

-### Push to a GitHub repository from your local computer
+## Push to a GitHub Repository from Local Computer

 !!! warning "Warning"
     Your <i>commits</i> will be visible to anyone with access to the shared repository.
 Once pushed, your commits cannot be withdrawn or undone.